irfanalamt/sentient-node-blog/posts/stoic-justice.md

 - Justice, according to the Stoics, has <mark>nothing to do with legal matters</mark>.
   It is _not acting in any manner that causes pain or injury to another being._
 - The idea of **sympatheia** served as the cornerstone of their understanding of justice.
+In some ways, our emergence from the same extensive evolutionary tree unites us.
 - Marcus Aurelius wrote:

 > "What is not good for the beehive is not good for the bee."